 Screen magnifiers can help people with low vision access digital content, increasing the size of the onscreen material by up to 64 times.
-While most devices now have in-built magnifying software, such as Windows Magnifie, some users may require specialist programs with increased functionality and magnificatio levels.
+While most devices now have in-built magnifying software, such as Windows Magnifier, some users may require specialist programs with increased functionality and magnification levels.

-Fixed-layout digital formats such as PDFs are extremely difficult to ead using screen magnification.
-In eflowable fo mats such as EPUB on the other hand, were dominated by disputes over the distribution of natural resources and, later, political power.
-Politics in the colonial and Federation eras established institutions, rules and norms that continue to shape national government and politics in Australia.
+Fixed-layout digital formats such as PDFs are extremely difficult to read using screen magnification.
+In reflowable formats such as EPUB on the other hand,